sagemath/sagewiki_to_gh-2022-10-10/DidierDeshommes.md

 Email: [[MailTo(dfdeshom AT SPAMFREE gmail DOT com)]]

 == SAGE-related projects ==

+=== Modifying Mercurial ===
+There is a turorial here: http://sage.math.washington.edu:9001/ModifyingMercurial

 === Multiplication algorithm ===
 A (slightly) faster multiplication algorithm of univariate polynomnials over R. Currently, this is known as _mul_fateman() in rings/polynomial_element.py but needs to be faster, probably through PARI or PyrexDELTA: I've finally started working on this.
 See my ext/polynomial_pyx.pyx for a preview.
 As predicted, the speedup is nice.
 Only integers are handled for now.